flaviosilveira/notes/Books Notes & Readings/Social Matrix.md

 - 99% of what we know, come from others.
 We did not do the experiment, we weren't there in that time of history.

-- So, our reality was told to us, for our parents, teachers, movies we watch, bookes we read.
+- So, our reality was told to us, by our parents, teachers, movies we watch, books we read.

 - How are you sure of your reality if it was told for you?